How To Get From Manila to Sagada?

 Duration: 4 hours

 Once you arrive in Tuguegarao Airport, you can take a taxi to get directly to Sagada.
-It’s not very cheap but you’re assured of a comfortable 4-hour car ride.
-A taxi to Sagada cost about 3,000 PHP ($57).
-If you have some other travelers to share this cost, that would be a bonus!
+It’s not very cheap, but you’re assured of a comfortable 4-hour car ride.
+A taxi to Sagada costs about 3,000 PHP ($60).
+If you have some other travellers to share this cost, that would be a bonus!

 You can also take a bus but it doesn’t go all the way to Sagada.
-The bus only takes you at the junction in Banaue.
-From there, you have to hop on another transport to go to the town proper.
-From the town proper, you hop on another transfer that takes you to Sagada.
+The bus only takes you to the junction in Banaue.
+From there, you have to hop on a van to Sagada.
+Note that this indirect option might take about 6 hours.
 Read how to go from Banaue to Sagada for more info.

 Manila to Sagada via Cauayan City by Flight

-Cebu Pacific also operates flights from Manila to Cauayan City starting at 2,500 PHP ($48.50).
-There is only one trip per day which departs Manila Airport Terminal 3 at 7:25.
-The flight takes a little less than 1.5 hours.
+Cebu Pacific also operates flights from Manila to Cauayan City starting at 1,850 PHP ($37).
+There is only one trip per day which departs NAIA Terminal 3 at 6:35.
+The flight takes 1hr 10min.

 From Cauayan, it takes only about 4 hours to Sagada when traveled directly by car.
-Taxis are available at the airport and you pay about 3,200 PHP ($62) for the ride.
+Taxis are available at the airport and you pay at least 3,200 PHP ($63.50) for the ride.
+Drivers may try to charge you more, so prepare your haggling skills!

 We are sorry that this post was not useful for you!